Everyone is asking for book ideas like crazy lately. Here are my top ten books about travel and food I read. Which book would you like to read first?

 MASTERING THE ART OF SOVIET COOKING: A MEMOIR OF FOOD AND LONGING by Anya Von Bremzen

 If you like political and historical memoirs, AND you love food, this is the book for you!
 I have Russian blood in me so learning about how food, or the lack of it, has shaped history in this massive nation was incredible, luxurious at times, and just appalling at others.
-I started this book a while back and even wrote about it here but I only finished it early 2018.
+I started this book a while back and even wrote about it here but I only finished it recently.
 If you want a riveting lesson in Russian history without reading a tedious history tome, I highly recommend this book.

 ORACLE BONES: A JOURNEY THROUGH TIME IN CHINA by Peter Hessler